Attikus - Battleborn Character Profile Page

 Repeated melee damage to the same target within 2 seconds stacks bonus damage up to 5 times.
 Up to +60% Damage

-Enemies damaged by Hedronic Arc suffer reduced damage output for a short time. -30% Enemy Damage Output for 1 Second
+Enemies damaged by Hedronic Arc are weakened for a short time, dealing reduced damage. -30% Enemy Damage Output for 1 Second

 Attikus moves faster while Hedronic Arc is shocking enemies. +30% Movement Speed